-Goto CiviCRM page SourceForge and select the version you want to upgrade to.
+Goto CiviCRM pages SourceForge and selects the version you want to upgrade to.

 In my case, I Select the currently available civicrm-4.5 tarball for WordPress.
 Example: civicrm-4.5.x-wordpress.zip*

-I have my backup sent to me as an email once a day, I have configure the backup to include the CiviCRM tables.
+I have my backup sent to me as an email once a day, I have configured the backup to include the CiviCRM tables.

 /wp-content/plugins/civicrm/civicrm.settings.php.
 (This will be useful for relocating.)

 If you are using the /wp-content/plugins/civicrm/civicrm/settings_location.php file in your implementation, make a copy of this as well.

 Make sure you have logged in to WordPress BEFORE deleting the old files.
 Do not log out until the entire process is complete.